tobiassteidle/ID-C-Through-API/docs/ROADMAP.md

-# Identity Card and Passport classification API - Roadmap
+# ID C Through API - Roadmap

-This document describes the current status and the upcoming milestones of the Identity Card and Passport classification API.
+This document describes the current status and the upcoming milestones of the ID C Through API.

 *Updated: Wed, 03 Nov 2021*